happysingh23828/Android-Clean-Architecture/README.md

 - [Mockito](http://site.mockito.org/) - Most popular mocking framework for Java/kotlin.
 - [Robolectric](http://robolectric.org/) - allows you to write unit tests and run them on a desktop JVM while still using Android API.
 - [Stetho](https://github.com/facebook/stetho) - Stetho is a debug bridge for Android applications, enabling the powerful Chrome Developer Tools and much more.
+- [Detekt](https://detekt.github.io/detekt/) - Detekt is a static analyze tool for the Kotlin language.
+It's open sourc.
+- [Ktlint](https://github.com/pinterest/ktlint) -Ktlint is a static code analysis tool maintain by Pinterest.
+Linter and formatter for Kotlin code.

 ## - Clean Architecture